ianw1974/zimbra-build-scripts/README.md

 02-build-zimbra.sh
 ```

-the script first patches ```zimbra/zm-build/instructions/bundling-scripts/zimbra-store.sh``` because of a failure for non-existant directory ```convertd```.
+The script will automatically clone https://github.com/zimbra/zm-build so you don't need to do this.
+Then the script patches ```zimbra/zm-build/instructions/bundling-scripts/zimbra-store.sh``` because of a failure for non-existant directory ```convertd```.
 This may not be needed in the future if Synacor fix their build script.
 The patch fixes the script to create it before building.

 After the patch has been applied, it builds Zimbra.